midtown-ai/glossary/glossary/p.md

 # Pretrained Model

+ ~ These versions of the model are not trained on any specific tasks or instructions beyond the core data training set.
+You should not deploy these models in applications without performing some tuning, as is the case for [instruction tuned models].

  ~ a base model that support transfer learning.
 A pre-trained model, keeping with Gladwell’s 10,000 hours theory, is the first skill you develop that can help you acquire another one faster.
 For example, mastering the skill of solving math problems can help you more quickly acquire the skill of solving engineering problems.
 A pre-trained model is trained (by you or someone else) for a more general task and is then available to be fine-tuned for different tasks.
 Instead of building a model from scratch to solve your problem, you use the model trained on a more general problem as a starting point and give it more specific training in the area of your choice using a specially curated dataset.
 A pre-trained model may not be 100% accurate, but it saves you from reinventing the wheel, thus saving time and improving performance.

  Useful if